 EV8621A and EV8621B are lead flow control valves and are not controlled by user inputs but rather the PLC directly controls the flow through the leads based on a minimum of 35.4 slpm per lead when the magnet is at 0 current and a max of 42.5 slpm per lead when the magnet is at full current.

 PV8674 is an isolation valve that is only closed when the magnet is to be disconnected from the helium return (pulling the L-tube to the vaporizer).
-There may be a failure mode of the future vacuum pump system that may also require closing this valve.
+There may be a failure mode of the future magnet reservoir vacuum pump system that may also require closing this valve.

 EV8670BY is the shield bypass valve.
 Its primary function is to bypass flow around the heat shields to allow more cooldown flow if the pressure drop in the shield limits the cooldown flow during cooldown.
-It may also be used for steady state operations if the shield limits the flow.
+It may also be used for steady state operations if the shield limits the flow required to keep the magnet reservoir full.
 During cooldown the control input parameter would be PT8670.
 The set point will be just above the return pressure PT8675A.
 This valve has cascaded PID’s on both the min and max position to allow full control flexibility.
-Another possible input parameter for any of the 3 PID controls for this valve is SSHLD_DP.
+Another possible input parameter for any of the 3 PID controls for this valve is SHLD_DP.

 HTR8672 is a set of 3 band heaters attached to the return piping between the Solenoid Annulus helium volume and the Magnet Reservoir.
 This heater can increase the helium circulation of the thermosiphon and it can also increase the flow through the heat shield.
 As such it could be driven by one of the magnet temperature sensors or one of the calculated temperatures or temperature averages.
 It could also be driven by a shield outlet temperature or the average shield outlet temperature.
 This heater has cascaded PID’s on both the min and max position to allow full control flexibility.
-Finally this heater has an interlock that will disable it when the LL8670SC is below 10%.
+Finally this heater has an interlock that will disable it when the LL8670SC is below 20%.
 It should not have its interlock on LL8670DP unless the set value is quite high since as stated above this sensor monitors the level from the bottom of the magnet Annulus to the top of the magnet reservoir.

+SV8622 is a vent solenoid that allows the lead flow to continue while the solenoid ramps down.
+It can only be open if the current is above XX amps and the lead flow is below set point for more than XX seconds. (similar to Torus ** MUST BE CHECKED)

+SV8675BY will be user operated but will always remain open during the initial operation.
+If a sub-atmospheric pumping system is installed the functionality of the valve may be made to respond to pumping system status and magnet reservoir pressure.

+SV8678CR and SV8678DV are a set of valves that operate together.
+Either one or the other are always open depending on the cleanliness of return gas.
+At present there is no automated choice of which is open, thus the operator will select the return path based on input from CHL/ESR operators input.
+Since both valves are fail closed it is possible that they both close on loss of power or control system.
+In that case the magnet relief valve will provide the flow path to vent the helium.

 Nomenclature of the Torus and DBX valves and instrumentation